thunderbird/developer-docs/contributing/fixing-a-bug/using-mercurial-bookmarks.md

 Say you have been working on feature A using the bookmark `feature-A` as described above, but now you want to switch to working on feature B. Here is how that can work.

-1. Run `hg log` and copy the identifying number of the first changeset that comes _before_ your changesets for feature A.
+1. Run `hg log --graph` or `hg wip` and copy the identifying number of the first changeset that comes _before_ your changesets for feature A.
 For example if you see "changeset:   26858:4a2e39cfc820", you can copy either the "26858" or the "4a2e39cfc820" to identify this changeset.